AbstractUmbra/Hondana/README.md

 ## Note about authentication
 Sadly (thankfully?)
 I am not an author on MangaDex, meaning I cannot test the creation endpoints for things like scanlators, artists, authors, manga or chapters.
-I have followed the API guidelines to the letter for these but they may not work.
+I have followed the API guidelines to the letter for these, but they may not work.

 Any help in testing them is greatly appreciated.